View all Masters Programs in Information Management 2019 in New South Wales in Australia

 Sydney is home to Australia’s most high-flying education institutions.
 The oldest university in Australia, University of Sydney is among the institutions in the city.
 Others include Australian catholic university and University of New South Wales.

 Request Information Master's Degrees in Information Management in New South Wales in Australia 2019

-The Master of Digital Information Management is part of an articulated program designed to produce information professionals able to create and manage information which is increasingly in digital formats.
-It also examines strategies and practices for the delivery of knowledge services for both organisations and communities in the 21st century. [+]
+The Master of Digital Information Management is part of an articulated program designed to produce information professionals able to create and manage information which i

 The program equips graduates with a deep, theoretically informed understanding of how knowledge and information are created, represented, communicated and used by individuals and groups both online and in the physical world.
 In addition, students develop the technical and project management skills needed to design, build and manage online information resources such as websites and digital repositories.
 Students gain an understanding of contemporary issues, trends, innovations and forces for change in information practice; ethical practice; and the ability to operate with integrity, rigour, self-reliance and cooperation in professional contexts.